 Congratulations on your decision to study abroad at the University of Tennessee, Knoxville (UT).
-We in the Center for International Education (CIE) would like to take this opportunity to welcome you.
+We in the Center for Global Engagement (CGE) would like to take this opportunity to welcome you.
 We are very excited that you have chosen our university for your American university experience.
 We are looking forward to meeting you very soon.

-The Center for International Education (CIE) is made up of seven units: International Partnerships and Exchanges (IPE), Office of International Support Services (ISS), International House (I-House), English Language Institute (ELI), Programs Abroad Office (PAO), Confucius Institute (CI), and the Peace Corps.
+The Center for Global Engagement (CGE) is made up of several units: Office of International Support Services (ISS), International House (I-House), English Language Institute (ELI), Programs Abroad Office (PAO), Asia Engagement, and Global Research.

 The University of Tennessee, Knoxville